tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 From this metadata one can discern that this dataset contains an *E. coli* reference genome with Bowtie2 indices.

-Now let us list the files in the dataset.
+Using dtool it is possible to list the files in the dataset.

 ```
 $ dtool ls http://bit.ly/Ecoli-ref-genome